samvera-labs/ramp/README.md

 ### Netlify Demo-site Deploy

-A demo site is hosted with [Netlify](https://www.netlify.com) at https://iiif-react-media-player.netlify.app.
+A [demo site](https://iiif-react-media-player.netlify.app) is hosted with [Netlify](https://www.netlify.com).

-This demo instance can read a **publicly available IIIF manifest** given the URL of the manifest and display content in the manifest.
+This demo instance can read a **publicly available IIIF Presentation 3.0 Manifest** given the URL of the manifest and display content in the manifest.

 A new build is triggered and published in Netlify when code changes are merged to the `main` branch in this repository.